Safety Resources Across the USA

 Girls Fight Back! based in Denver, Colorado, provides speakers to colleges.

-The Safety Chick site has "living smart" tips.
+The Safety Chick site has interesting and short articles on (duh) safety.

 I Believe You contains a wealth of information on resisting sexual abuse in adults.

 More specifically, these are schools with which Strategic Living's owner Joanne Factor is personally familiar and highly recommends:

 Thousand Waves Martial Arts and Self-Defense in Chicago, IL.
 (Two recent articles from their newsletter, one on non-violence and self defense and the other on self defense and activism, articulate the spirit of active non-violence.)

 Center for Anti-Violence Education in Brooklyn, NY

 Five Elements Martial Arts (FEMA) in Minneapolis, MN